Bhaveshsao/Namaste-React-MyNotes/Chapter-5-Let’s Get Hooked/Notes/MyNotes.md

-# Chapter 4 Part 1: Let’s Get Hooked
+# Chapter 5: Let’s Get Hooked

----

 ### **Recap from the Previous Episode**